 What are the differences between life insurance and AD&D insurance?

-When it comes to life insurance vs. AD&D insurance, there are two important differences you should be aware of.
-For one, AD&D insurance policies pay the death benefit only in the event of accidental deaths.
-Life insurance policies, on the other hand, cover both natural and accidental deaths.
-Next, AD&D insurance plans include dismemberment coverage, meaning you will receive a cash benefit if you are seriously injured in a covered accident.
-Life insurance, in contrast, does not have dismemberment coverage.
-It pays out only in the event of death.
+Next, AD&D insurance plans include dismemberment insurance coverage, meaning you will receive a cash benefit if you are seriously injured in a covered accident.
+Life insurance, in contrast, does not have dismemberment insurance coverage.
+You will only receive the benefit pay out in the event of death.

 - Traditional life insurance involves a medical exam, but AD&D insurance does not